-BIO - CV - CONTACT
+BIO - CV - CONTACT Bojana for more information.

 "Art is my expression of cumulative truth."

 Bojana (b.
 Serbia, 1974) immigrated to the United States with her family in the early 1980s, throughout which she was active in various arts and sciences.
-In her primary and secondary education years, she was an award-winning partaker in art and theater competitions, a member of a professional traveling dance ensemble, and a participant of her school's choir and orchestra and a volunteer at a local animal shelter.
+In her primary and secondary education years, she was an award-winning partaker in art and theater competitions, a member of a professional traveling dance ensemble, a participant of her school's choir and orchestra, and a volunteer at a local animal shelter.

 Performing at Niagara Falls in Canada, Lincoln Center's Alice Tully Hall in NYC and Liberty Island live on Good Morning America concluded her extracurricular life as she accepted her invitation to New Jersey Governor's School held at Montclair State University directly after high school.
 In the subsequent autumn, she began her freshman year at Mason Gross School of the Arts, Rutgers New Brunswick.

 After completing her freshman year at Rutgers (1994), she transferred to William Paterson University.
 Shortly after her acceptance into the WPU art program and a substantial compliment from respected art critic and art historian, David Shapiro, Bojana was faced with consecutive tragic losses which altered both the direction of her life and her art for years to come.
 Left with few options, she dropped out of college but returned several years later.
 Working 137-hour weeks to afford her own education, she graduated WPU with a BFA in 2003 sans student loans.